typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### usedLicenses

 List of [LicenseUsage](#class_LicenseUsage) objects.
 These licenses represent the different ways in which a user has access to this font.
 At least one used license must be defined here, because a user needs to know under which legal circumstances he/she is using the font.
 Several used licenses may be defined for a single font in case a customer owns several licenses that cover the same font.
 For instance, a customer could have purchased a font license standalone, but also as part of the foundry’s entire catalogue.
 It’s important to keep these separate in order to provide the user with separate upgrade links where he/she needs to choose which of several owned licenses needs to be upgraded.
-Therefore, in case of a commercial retail foundry, used licenses are identical to purchases.
+Therefore, in case of a commercial retail foundry, used licenses correlate to a user’s purchase history.

 Type: List of [LicenseUsage](#class_LicenseUsage) objects<br />
 Required: True<br />